Screen Shot 2020-07-23 at 4.07.41 PM.png

 djp289@cornell.edu

 Pepicelli was named the Ted Thoren Head Coach of Baseball on Aug.
-10, 2015, and is currently in his ninth season at the helm of the Cornell baseball program.
+10, 2015, and is entering his 11th season at the helm of the Cornell baseball program in 2026.

-Under Pepicelli's tutelage, Cornell has produced 21 All-Ivy League selections — including five First Team and eight Second Team selections.
+Under Pepicelli's tutelage, Cornell has produced 30 All-Ivy League selections — including nine First Team and Second Team selections — and one Rookie of the Year (Mark Quatrani in 2024).
 Four Big Red players have also been selected in the Major League Baseball Amateur Draft.

-During the 2023 season, Pepicelli registered his 300th head coaching victory with a 13-3 win over crosstown rival Ithaca on April 4 in the program's home opener.
+Pepicelli registered his 300th head coaching victory with a 13-3 win over crosstown rival Ithaca on April 4, 2023, in the program's home opener.

 In just his second year at the helm, Pepicelli led the Big Red to a 21-17 record in 2017 to give the program its fourth winning season since 1991.
 Cornell also improved by two victories in Ivy League play to finish third in the Lou Gehrig Division, and Pepicelli helped develop a hitting approach that saw his team's bats explode for a season average of .295.

-Cornell has won at least 14 games in all but two seasons, excluding the COVID-shortened 2020 season, with Pepicelli at the helm of the Big Red program.
+Cornell has won at least 14 games in all but three seasons, excluding the COVID-shortened 2020 season, with Pepicelli at the helm of the Big Red program.

 Prior to his arrival on East Hill, Pepicelli spend six seasons at Clemson where the Tigers posted a 231-149 (.608) record.
 Pepicelli had three coaching titles during his six-year stay with Clemson, with his final three years serving as the associate head coach.